trevisanj/PFANT/README.md

 innewmarcs
 ```

-This will create two files: modeles.mod and opa.dat.
+will create two files: modeles.mod and opa.dat.

 # TODO change default name to abs-sca.opa or sth.